 Although using a razor blade on its own can work well, many bakers find that it feels a little too dangerous to use as an open blade.
 (I come under this category!)
 So instead you can use a bread-lame, which is essentially a tool designed to hold the razor blade safely so you can focus on the scoring without worry.

-There are many different types and styles on the market, but after having tried many different lames, one of my favorites is this one sold by Wire Monkey.
+There are many different types and styles on the market, but after having tried many different lames, one of my favorites is this one sold by Wire Monkey, (this link will give you 10% off your purchase!).
 Its super durable, dishwasher safe, and the one that I have found to be most comfortable and natural to use.

 Note: You can also buy a holster to go with it made from up-cycled leather, and they come in a range of really beautiful vibrant colors.
-Check them out at Wire Monkey here.
+Check them out at Wire Monkey here to get 10% off.

 However, if you don’t want to spend the money but still want to use a razor blade safely, then you can even make your own bread lame.
 All you need are a few coffee stirrers.